AndrewWHans/javaProjects/README.md

-# Projects from my University!
+# Java Projects!

-These are the java projects I made while in university.
+These are the java programming assignments and builds I made while in university.